CruuzAzul/appwrite-workshop/docs/en/workshop/storage/download-files.md

 ## Displaying found images 🧐

 Now that you've retrieved the storage images, it's time to display them in your application.
-It seems like you already have the code for iterating over the retrieved images, but something is still missing to display them.
+It seems like you already have the code for iterating over the retrieved images, but something is still missing in the `getPuzzlePiecesForPreviews` function to display them.
 For this, we'll use one of Appwrite's methods to retrieve an image preview, which is its URL based on its ID.

 <Solution>